AICC/CMI-5_Spec_Current/cmi5_coursestructure.md

 Conformance to this specification is defined in section.

-In this specification, “must” is to be interpreted as a requirement on an implementation; “must not” is to be interpreted as a prohibition.
+In this specification, “MUST” is to be interpreted as a requirement on an implementation; “MUST NOT” is to be interpreted as a prohibition.
-“Should” is to be interpreted as a recommendation for implementation; “should not” is to be interpreted as the converse of “should”.
+“SHOULD” is to be interpreted as a recommendation for implementation; “SHOULD NOT” is to be interpreted as the converse of “SHOULD”.
 “May” is to be interpreted as a course of action that is permissible within the limits of the specification; “need not” indicates a course of action that is not required.
-Uses of XAPI specification outside the scope this specification do not affect conformance with this specification.
+Uses of xAPI specification outside the scope this specification do not affect conformance with this specification.

 <a name="au_conformance"/>
 ## 4.1 Courses

-A course must be bundled with a course structure data that conform to all requirements listed in Section 7
+A course MUST be bundled with a course structure data that conform to all requirements listed in Section 7
-Course structure data must not implement any features or functionality (optional or mandatory) described in this specification in a non-conforming manner.
+Course structure data MUST NOT implement any features or functionality (optional or mandatory) described in this specification in a non-conforming manner.

 <a name="lms_conformance"/>
 ## 4.2 Learning Management Systems (LMS)

-LMS systems must conform to all requirements listed in Section 6 – LMS Requirements.
+LMS systems MUST conform to all requirements listed in Section 6 – LMS Requirements.
-The LMS must not implement any features or functionality (optional or mandatory) described in this specification in a non-conforming manner.
+The LMS MUST NOT implement any features or functionality (optional or mandatory) described in this specification in a non-conforming manner.

 <a name="concept"/>
 # 5.0 Conceptual Model: Informative